-We use a part of speech to categorize or classify how a word functions in a sentence.
-You’ve undoubtedly heard most if not all of these classifications before.
-If you read below, we’ve listed the parts of speech you’ll primarily encounter on the English ACT.
+A part of speech is a way to categorize a word based on how it functions in a sentence.
+You’ve probably heard most of these categories before.
+Below are the parts of speech you’ll primarily encounter on the English ACT.

-Nouns, therefore, include physical objects such as a football, a cupcake, or a chandelier—this also includes all animals, people, and organizations.
-Nouns can also be concepts such as fear, ambiguity, or prosperity.
-Diseases are nouns, kinds of weather are nouns, and the device you’re reading this on is a noun, as are the words used to write it.
+Nouns include physical objects such as a football, a cupcake, or a chandelier.
+They also include animals, people, and organizations.
+Nouns can also be ideas or concepts such as fear, ambiguity, or prosperity.
+Diseases are nouns, kinds of weather are nouns, and the device you’re reading this on is a noun.

 Concepts about nouns will apply directly to the A vs. an chapter and indirectly to the chapters about clauses and Subject-verb agreement.